 1 cup butter in grams = 225 grams (US recipes) = 2 sticks

-Note that the following conversions are based on an Australian cup measurement.
+NOTE: The following conversions are based on an Australian cup measurement (1 cup of butter weighs 250 grams).
 Please do your own calculations based on the above if using a recipe from the US.

 4 cups butter in grams = 1000 grams = 1kg